 Projects of various lengths can be supported.
-Preferred duration of one to two years, with conclusion of the project by December 2022.
+Preferred duration of one to two years, with conclusion of the project by ideally by October 2023.

 There are no policies or regulatory regimes, apart from ethical considerations and IP rights that govern the acquisition of language resources, whether it is a text, speech, or multimodal resource.
 There are, however, a number of best practices that are followed by researchers and/or developers, which are normally open to public and academic scrutiny and will be implemented by the centre.
 SADiLaR commits itself to act in accordance with the directives of the National Intellectual Property Management Office (NIPMO).

 - Kindly complete the following pre-proposal template, for initial consideration and feedback.

 - We aim to provide feedback on the pre-proposal within 25 business days.